autumn-mck/site-web-gen-java/project-sonar/index.md

 	console.log(`Download request failed, response status: ${res.statusCode} ${res.statusMessage}`);
 }
 ```
-This function gets a read stream - not the actual data itself - that we can later read through and parse.
+This function gets a [read stream](https://nodejs.org/api/stream.html#stream) - not the actual data itself - that we can later read through and parse.
 We can then pass it to a function that does not yet exist (We'll add it shortly) along with the MongoClient this function was passed.

-Now we can return to our main method and add in something to call our function
+Now we can return to our main method and add in something to call our new function
 ```
 const dataUrl = "https://opendata.rapid7.com/sonar.fdns_v2/2022-01-28-1643328400-fdns_a.json.gz";
 readFromWeb(client, dataUrl);